grwim/blockchain-developer-bootcamp-final-project/README.md

 - Insurance contract has been paid out, and is no longer active.

 ## Down the Road — Nice to Haves
-- Source data from multiple sources to reduce integrity risks with any single source.
 - Automate the updating of oracle data
 - Include the precondition of an insurance request and premium payment as part of the workflow
 - Provide recommendation of reasonable rates, according to the insurance terms requested by the User